wp-plugins/wp-to-twitter/readme.txt

 WP to Twitter posts a Twitter status update from your WordPress blog using your URL shortening service to provide a link back to your post from Twitter.

-The plugin supports a default Tweet template for updating or editing posts and pages, supports your custom post types, and also allows you to write a custom Tweet for each post which says whatever you want, using a selection of custom shortcodes to generate your text.
+The plugin supports a default Tweet template for updating or editing posts and pages, supports your custom post types, and allows you to write a custom Tweet for each post which says whatever you want, using a selection of custom shortcodes to generate your text.

 Additional features include: